annapawlicka/bluemacs.el/README.md

 - View your timeline with UTF-8 support (including emojis)
 - Display embedded images inline (in graphical Emacs)
 - Compose and post text updates
+- Reply to posts with proper threading
 - View conversation threads with replies
+- Clickable links in posts
 - Auto-refresh timeline at configurable intervals
 - Simple keybindings